Lost-Empire-Entertainment/Elypso-engine/README.md

 ### Reporting a security vulnerability

-Lost Empire Entertainment accepts all security vulnerability concerns or discovered security bugs at (our business email)[sander@elypsoengine.com], do not post them as Issues.
+Lost Empire Entertainment accepts all security vulnerability concerns or discovered security bugs at [our business email](mailto:sander@elypsoengine.com), do not post them as Issues.

 ---